caldenrodrigues/git-workshop/README.md

 # git-workshop
 Example repo for Git workshop
-NAYa hu mai
-firse naya hu mai
-This line was added by Manu
+This workshop was conducted on 21-2-2019